-It costs us about 200 dollars a month per person to have people stay with us—this includes room and board, day-to-day transportation, and use of our internet connection.
+It costs us about 200 dollars a month per person to have people stay with us.
 It does not include trips to restaurants (usually 10-15 USD a person) or trips out of town (hotels run an average of 40 USD a night, fuel is around 5 USD a gallon).
 If you could help cover these costs, you would be a much bigger blessing to us and to the work here, but if that is too much for you, please let us know.

-You can either apply for a visa through the Burundian Embassy in Washington, D.C. before you come (directions can be found on their website—we suggest asking for a multiple entry visa just in case).
+You can apply for a visa through the Burundian Embassy in Washington, D.C. before you come (directions can be found on their website—we suggest asking for a multiple entry visa just in case).
 The following website is all the information about the visas and the application to fill out.
 You have to send two completed forms. https://burundiembassy-usa.com/index.php/consular-services/visa-services